 This program provides a guide to circumstances in which ethics rules apply to lawyers when they act outside of law practice.

 - Dishonesty and misrepresentation when a lawyer is acting as a non-lawyer

 - Lawyers as business people – how counter-parties can allege ethical misconduct

-- Ex parte communications – when lawyers represent themselves in litigation or in other matters, who can they communicate with?
+- Self-representation – when lawyers represent themselves in litigation, who can they communicate with?

 - Violations of law, including misdemeanors, as ethics violations

 - Restrictions on lawyers' ability to market themselves in non-lawyer roles

 - Thomas E. Spahn, McGuireWoods LLP, McLean, VA